 In order to ensure we are employing the safest and best possible Play and Youth Workers to work at Challengers schemes there are a number of processes you must complete.

-The interview process comprises a group recruitment event which lasts a couple of hours and includes a number of group activities to see how playful you are and how well you work in a team as well as some administration to prove you are who you say you are!
+The interview process comprises a group recruitment event which lasts up to a couple of hours and includes a number of group activities to see how playful you are and how well you work in a team as well as some administration to prove you are who you say you are!

 We also gather 2 references from previous employers or people who know you well (although not your family) to say whether they think you are suitable for the work.